humada05/serif-takehome/README.md

 It looks like CPU usage and throughput went down once we beyond a couple GB in size.
 This is likely because `jq` attempts to load the json into memory before it even attempts to start filtering each value in the array.
 We're talking about 20+ GB of data, so clearly this strategy wont work/scale.

 ### Next steps
-So far we have a working (albeit slow) solution.
-The next step to optimize this would have the program avoid loading the entire file into memory, all we really need to do is iterate through the `reporting_structure` array and filter for links that we're interested in.
-It may be possible to do this with more fancy tricks using `jq`, but if all we need to do is iterate through json then why not do this in a simple python script?
+So far, we have a working (albeit slow) solution.
+The next step to optimize this would be to avoid loading the entire file into memory.
+All we really need to do is iterate through the `reporting_structure` array and filter for the links we're interested in.
+It may be possible to achieve this with more advanced tricks using jq, but if all we need to do is iterate through JSON, why not do it with a simple Python script?

 ## Faster approach using python and `ijson`